Vriddhii/231-project1-codebase/README.md

-# indeng231-backtester
+## 231 Project 1 Codebase

-A modular trading strategy backtesting system built for INDENG 231 at UC Berkeley.
+A modular trading strategy backtesting system built for INDENG 231.
 The system simulates daily close trading strategies on five years of Nasdaq-100 historical price data (101 stocks, April 2021 to April 2026).

 ## What it does